shunanzhu/transaction-calculator/README.md

 ```

 # Response
 The microservice will read both text files and process the dataframe from dataframe.txt according to the request message in commpipe.txt.
-If will then send the requested information back to the client program by writing it to commpipe.txt which the client will read from.
+It will then send the requested information back to the client program by writing it to commpipe.txt which the client will read from.

 See UML sequence diagram for this microservice below:
 ![image](https://github.com/user-attachments/assets/3e14c677-524a-41dc-9a07-c11f0b9bedda)